 This gets your fan base talking and spreading the good news.
 On May 3, 2015, rapper Kanye West received a boost of attention by announcing on Twitter that he was changing the name of his upcoming album.

 The tweet earned over 65,000 retweets and plenty of free publicity.

 Today’s internet trends indicate that video content also has great appeal, so when Twitter released its new video broadcast app, Periscope, it was no surprise that it reached the million-download mark in less than 10 days.

 Whether you use Periscope or any similar platform, going live with an acoustic session is another tactic sure to help boost your Twitter presence.

 In addition to offering content or info that’s exclusive to Twitter, you can also use Twitter to offer raffles, giveaways, and other fun contests that get fans excited and engaged.
 It doesn’t have to be something elaborate or expensive, it could be as simple as offering a link to a free download in exchange for using a certain hashtag.

-In any interview you go to, venue you play, or show you attend, make sure to mention your Twitter username.
-Likewise, make sure all of your promotional materials include your @ handle so that people can easily find you on Twitter.
+In any interview you go to, the venue you play, or the show you attend, make sure to mention your Twitter username.
+Likewise, make sure all of your promotional materials include your @ handle so that people can easily find you on Twitter, this is a simple way to promote your album on Twitter.
 You never know who gets a track stuck in their head, gives you a follow, and then looks up where you’re playing next.

 On a related note, meeting up with other musicians has been a good career move for as long as the profession has existed.
-Today, using Twitter to talk about those meet-ups is a great tactic for exposure.
-It also helps set your position as an established artist, and creates a relationship where both of you can benefit from the exposure.
+Today, using Twitter to promote your album on twitter, and to talk about those meet-ups is a great tactic for exposure.
+It also helps set your position as an established artist and creates a relationship where both of you can benefit from the exposure.
 Make sure to tweet pictures of your encounters with other artists, and ask them (politely) for a retweet.